chawezimiti/BLA/cran-comments.md

 * Removed the extra spaces in the Description field of the DESCRIPTION file.

-* Changed how the information message is writen to console for the functions R/exp_boundary.R; R/ble_profiling.R; R/StartValues.R; R/na_drop.R.
+* Changed how the information message is writen to console for the functions in the files R/exp_boundary.R; R/ble_profiling.R; R/StartValues.R; R/na_drop.R.
 I have now used the message() instead of cat() function.

-* Used the on.exit() function to avoid changing user's options, par or working directory when they run the functions R/exp_boundary.R; R/summastat.R.
+* Used the on.exit() function to avoid changing user's options, par or working directory when they run the functions in the files R/exp_boundary.R; R/summastat.R.

 ## R CMD check results